 "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with P4.
 For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single “Contributor.”
 For the purposes of this definition, "control" means (i) the power, direct or indirect, to cause the direction or management of such entity, whether by contract or otherwise, or (ii) ownership of fifty percent (50%) or more of the outstanding shares, or (iii) beneficial ownership of such entity.

 "Contribution" shall mean the code, documentation or other original works of authorship expressly identified in Schedule A, as well as any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to P4 for inclusion in, or documentation of, any of the products owned or managed by P4 (the "Work").
-For the purposes of this definition, "submitted" means any form of electronic or written communication sent to P4 or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, P4 for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+For the purposes of this definition, "submitted" means any form of electronic, verbal or written communication sent to P4 or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, P4 for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

 2. Grant of Copyright License.
 Subject to the terms and conditions of this Agreement, You hereby grant to P4 and to recipients of software distributed by P4 a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.